-The Piedmont Lithium Project will be required to comply with applicable environmental protection laws and regulations and licensing and permitting requirements.
+The Project will be required to comply with applicable environmental protection laws and regulations and licensing and permitting requirements.
 The material environmental, health and safety laws and regulations that we must comply with include, among others, the following United States federal laws and regulations:

-- National Environmental Protection Act, or NEPA, which requires careful evaluation of the environmental impacts of mining operations that require federal approvals; - Clean Air Act, or CAA, and its amendments, which governs air emissions; - Clean Water Act, or CWA, which governs discharges to and excavations within the waters of the United States; - Safe Drinking Water Act, or SDWA, which governs the underground injection and disposal of wastewater; - Federal Land Policy and Management Act, which governs the way in which the public lands administered by the Bureau of Land Management are managed; - Mining in the Parks Act of 1976, which places environmental restrictions on development of existing mining claims in certain National Park Service areas; - Resource Conservation and Recovery Act, or RCRA, which governs the management of solid waste; - Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA, which imposes liability where hazardous substances have been released into the environment (commonly known as Superfund); and

-• Federal Mine Safety and Health Act, which established the primary safety and health standards regarding working conditions of employees engaged in mining, related operations, and preparation and milling of the minerals extracted, as well as the Occupation Safety and Health Act, which regulates the protection of the health and safety of workers to the extent such protection is not already addressed by the Federal Mine Safety and Health Act.
+- National Environmental Protection Act, or NEPA, which requires careful evaluation of the environmental impacts of mining operations that require federal approvals; - Clean Air Act, or CAA, and its amendments, which governs air emissions; - Clean Water Act, or CWA, which governs discharges to and excavations within the waters of the United States; - Safe Drinking Water Act, or SDWA, which governs the underground injection and disposal of wastewater; - Resource Conservation and Recovery Act, or RCRA, which governs the management of solid waste; - Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA, which imposes liability where hazardous substances have been released into the environment (commonly known as Superfund); and - Federal Mine Safety and Health Act, which established the primary safety and health standards regarding working conditions of employees engaged in mining, related operations, and preparation and milling of the minerals extracted, as well as the Occupation Safety and Health Act, which regulates the protection of the health and safety of workers to the extent such protection is not already addressed by the Federal Mine Safety and Health Act.

-Our operations may also be subject to state environmental law and regulations, including laws and regulations related to the reclamation of mined lands, which may require reclamation permits to be require prior to the commencement of mining operations and may require substantial financial guarantees to cover the cost of future reclamation activities.
+Our operations may also be subject to state environmental law and regulations, including but not limited to laws and regulations related to the reclamation of mined lands, which may require reclamation permits to be acquired prior to the commencement of mining operations and may require substantial financial guarantees to cover the cost of future reclamation activities.